ksysoev/ksysoev/README.md

 I have production experience with writing services in languages Python and TypeScript, but I wouldn't call myself an expert :)

-Currently, I'm improving my knowledge in GoLang and looking forward to applying it to open-source projects.
+Currently, I'm improving my knowledge in GoLang and Rust and looking forward to applying it to open-source projects.
 Let me know if you need a hand.

 ![](./profile-3d-contrib/profile-night-green.svg)